junsikshim/modern-mxgraph/readme.md

 # modern-mxgraph

-This is a modernized version of mxGraph.
+This is an experimental modernized version of mxGraph.

+I was trying some new ideas on the code base, and now I'm working on a forked version at https://github.com/jsGraph/mxgraph.

 The official mxGraph is at https://github.com/jgraph/mxgraph.
 However, it is discontinued as of now.